pascalweiss/zettelkasten-public/zettelkasten/homelab - requirements.md

 - ... have gitlab running outside the kubernetes cluster
 - ... have gitlab runners running inside the kubernetes cluster
 - ... have one repository for the infrastructure
-- ... have a single (main) domain, where everything is hosted: homelab.lan
+- ... have a single (main) domain, …
+   - ... with which everything can be accessed ...
+   - ... that is from a public domain provider, so that I can have ssl certificates for https

 **for each application, I want to: ...**
 - ... have a separate repository ...